dnoliver/bite-buddy/REPORT.md

         multiple locations
 ```

-This is the fullfilment logic for the InventoryDeleteIntent:
+This is the fulfillment logic for the InventoryDeleteIntent:

 ```txt
 <!-- InventoryDeleteIntentHandling -->